chrisbristow/project-436/README.md

 folder (in this example, the "hosts_436" folder) on the host running the ax436.py Server.

 Agent configuration directives are placed in groups within the file, with each group capable of generating one or more events.
+All events have "tags" associated with them which event-processing applications can use to link events to systems / services, determine priorities etc.  Tags are just strings (cannot contain spaces).

 The directives which can be added to an Agent configuration file are shown below:

+For file pattern matching:

 - file: - specifies a log file to follow.
 - match: - specifies a pattern to be matched in a log file.